open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/features/integrations/prefect.md

 If you need to install Docker, please visit [Get Docker](https://docs.docker.com/get-docker/).

-**Note**: You must **allocate at least 6GB of memory to Docker** in order to run OpenMetadata.
+**Note**: You must **allocate at least 6 GB of memory to Docker** in order to run OpenMetadata.
 To change the memory allocation for Docker, please visit:

 Preferences -> Resources -> Advanced